 ADO allows OraOLEDB provider-specific properties to be set at the object level.
-The OraOLEDB-specific properties SPPrmsLOB and NDatatype can only be set at the ADO command object level, as shown in the following example:
+The OraOLEDB-specific properties SPPrmsLOB and NDatatype can be set as connection string attributes as well as at the command-object level.
+The StmtCacheSize property can be set as a connection string attribute and the AddToStmtCache property can be set at the command object level.
+The following example shows the setting of properties at the command level:

 '''

 // in VB

-Dim cmd as new ADODB.
-Command
+Dim cmd as new ADODB.Command

+...

 cmd.Properties("SPPrmsLOB") = True

 cmd.Properties("NDatatype") = True

+cmd.Properties("AddToStmtCache") = True

+...

 '''

-However, the OLE DB .NET Data Provider cannot expose OLE DB provider-specific properties at the object level.
-Therefore, the SPPrmsLOB and NDatatype properties can only be set as connection string attributes when OraOLEDB is used by OLE DB .NET Data Provider:
+However, the OLEDB.NET Data Provider cannot expose OLE DB provider-specific properties at the object level.
+Therefore, the SPPrmsLOB and NDatatype properties can only be set as connection string attributes and AddToStmtCache property is not supported when OraOLEDB is used by OLE DB.NET Data Provider:

 '''

 // in VB.NET

 Dim con As New OleDbConnection()

 con.ConnectionString = "Provider=OraOLEDB.Oracle;User Id=scott;" &

-"Password=tiger; Data Source=Oracle; OLEDB.NET=True; " &

-"SPPrmsLOB=False; NDatatype=False; "
+"Password=tiger;Data Source=Oracle;OLEDB.NET=True;" &

+"SPPrmsLOB=False;NDatatype=False;"

+con.Open()

 '''